zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 how expensive wallet maintenance may be in the future, previous periods will be covered by previous payments.
-If it was 16 ZLD per year for your wallet and you already paid for two years, you will have two years covered even if it will cost 32 ZLD per year for future users and younger wallets.
+If it was 16 ZLD per year for your wallet and you already paid for two years, you will have two years covered even if it costs 32 ZLD per year for future users and younger wallets.